tatianabio/ice-cream-shop/README.md

 ## Limitations

 * The project doesn't imply any other pages except *Main* and *Catalog*.
 So any links to other pages were NOT implemented.
+* Custom styling for Sorting Select Menu in *Catalog* filters was NOT implemented.

 ___